Drumcree conflict: 2000

-In an interview on 7 July, Harold Gracey refused to condemn the violence linked to the protests, saying "Gerry Adams doesn't condemn violence so I'll not".
+In an interview on 7 July, Harold Gracey, the head of the Portadown Orangemen, refused to condemn the days of violence linked to the protests.
+He said "I am not going to condemn violence because Gerry Adams never condemns violence.
+If things get out of hand, it's not my fault".
+Gracey also refused to condemn the attendance at Drumcree of convicted terrorist Johnny Adair.
 On 9 July, police warned that loyalists had threatened to "kill a Catholic a day" until the Orangemen were allowed to march down Garvaghy Road.
 Two days later, a group of up to 200 loyalists ordered all shops in Portadown town centre to shut, then tried to march on Garvaghy Road from both ends, but were held back by police.
 That night, 21 police officers were hurt in clashes with loyalists.

+During the 2000 standoff, Robin Eames, the ecclesiastical head of the Anglican Church of Ireland, condemned the Drumcree protests.
+In a statement on 8 July, he said: "I see nothing of Jesus Christ in the nightly actions on Drumcree hill or on the roads and streets of Northern Ireland night by night.
+I see nothing of what decent law-abiding members of the Order hold dear in the words of those who call for further protest across the Province".
+Three days later, in a piece for The Irish Times, Eames wrote: "I am gravely concerned that the Portadown [Orange Order] leadership has not sought to de-escalate the situation at Drumcree and especially when the appearance of individuals and groups with terrorist links has not been declared to be unwelcome".
+Referring to the loyalist violence surrounding Drumcree, he said that the Portadown Orange leadership "cannot simply wash their hands clean from these attacks".

 On 14 July, calls by Portadown Orangemen for another day of widespread protest went unheeded, as the Armagh and Grand Lodges refused to support their calls.
 Businesses remained open and only several roads were blocked for a short time.
 The security barriers were removed, and soldiers returned to barracks.

-According to the RUC, over the period from 1 July to 13 July across Northern Ireland there were:
+According to the RUC, from 1st to 13th July, across Northern Ireland, there were: